-Finally, in light of the unique situations which may arise in the educational process, and because it is impossible to foresee all issues, the School reserves the right to address and take appropriate action for any such situations not specifically referenced in this Handbook.
-And, in light of the unique and essential religious mission of the School, the School may take actions in cases where moral offenses occur which reflect adversely on the School, the Diocese of Brooklyn, or the Roman Catholic Church, or which interfere with the ability of the School to perform its religious mission or to effectively maintain the intimate working relationship of the School and the community of Faith.
+Finally, in light of the unique situations which may arise in the educational process, and because it is impossible to foresee all school issues, the Parish School reserves the right to address and take appropriate action for any such situations not specifically referenced in this Handbook.
+And, in light of the unique and essential religious mission of the Parish School, the Parish School may take actions in cases where moral offenses occur which reflect adversely on the Parish School, the Diocese of Brooklyn, or the Roman Catholic Church, or which interfere with the ability of the Parish School to perform its religious mission or to effectively maintain the intimate working relationship of the Parish School and the community of Faith.